 It’s easy to make and good for you, too.
 This recipe has a yogurt base and tons of green herbs, which are basically extra tasty green leafy vegetables, with all the vitamins and antioxidants you could wish for.

 Try green goddess dressing on a simple green salad, as a dip for veggies, or spread it on a sandwich.
 I think you’ll love it!

 About This Dressing

 Once you have the ingredients ready, you can whip this healthy dressing up in a couple of minutes using a blender or food processor.

-- Greek yogurt, with just a touch of mayonnaise added for creaminess
+- Mayonnaise: just a touch for added creaminess.

 What does Green Goddess dressing go with?

 Green goddess dressing is quite thick and creamy.
 It’s not going to run to the bottom of your bowl of salad, making it ideal for lettuce salads, dips, spreads, or toppings.

 Here’s some ideas: Spoon it on a steamed artichoke, broccoli florets, or asparagus spears.
 Use it for a delicious dip, or a flavorful sandwich spread.
 Mix it with cooked chicken breast, and diced celery for easy chicken salad.
 Add a few dollops to your favorite grain salad.
 Use it instead of tartar sauce with fish.
 Dip homemade French fries or roasted sweet potatoes wedges in green goddess.
 Or serve it with crispy roasted potatoes.
 Drizzle it over vegetarian tacos or cauliflower nachos.

 You get the point, I’m sure.
 This creamy herb dressing goes with pretty much everything.